nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 An instruction is like a *command* we give to the VM.

-Through instructions we ask the VM to perform a simple (and granular) task for us: read a char from the keyboard, add two numbers, perform a binary AND on a register, etc.
+Through instructions, we ask the VM to perform a simple (and granular) task for us: read a char from the keyboard, add two numbers, perform a binary AND on a register, etc.

 Instructions have the same word size as the memory, 16 bits.
 This is a natural decision; after all, we keep instructions loaded inside the *Main Memory*.
 So, from the C language perspective, instructions are  `uint16_t` unsigned integers.